Kwangsa19/JavaScript-Little-Lemon-Receipt-Maker/README.md

 # JavaScript-Little-Lemon-Receipt-Maker

-> This exercise is based on Coursera course "Programming with JavaScript" with Meta.
+> This project is based on Coursera course "Programming with JavaScript" with Meta.
 Please enroll to this course [here](https://www.coursera.org/learn/programming-with-javascript).
 > For your information, this is the week 5 final task.
 Please keep in mind, there are some dependencies that have to be installed first.
 Please visit the link above for further information.

 ## Scenario